 The psychiatric nurse practitioner preceptorship offers a major emphasis on the provision of advanced practice nursing care to clients with a spectrum of mental health problems across the lifespan.
 This practicum provides opportunities for the student to intervene therapeutically with individuals, groups, and families in cute are and community settings.
 Clinical experience with faculty and qualified preceptors will be structure to develop competence and proficiency in the role of the advanced practice psychiatric-mental health in biopsychococial and pharmacological aspects of care.
-Course Fee: \$345 (Fall 2018) \$355 (Fall 2019)
+Course Fee: \$355 (Fall 2020) \$365 (Fall 2021)

-Prerequisite: Graduate and Advanced Practice Core; didactic and clinical sequence One-six Semester Variable Credits (Contact hours per week: Clinical 4-24)
+Prerequisite: Graduate and Advanced Practice Core; didactic and clinical sequence 1 - 6 Semester Variable Credits (Contact hours per week: Clinical 4-24)

-N6752 Advanced Clinical Practice: Family Nurse Practitioner Preceptorship resources of the individual/family/ community are applied in case management of clients across the life span in primary care settings.
-Course fee: \$345 (Fall 2018) \$455 (Fall 2019) Lab Fee: \$30
+N6752 Advanced Clinical Practice: Family Nurse Practitioner Preceptorship

+This course focuses on the synthesis of theory and research into advanced clinical practice.
+The emphasis is on holistic care in which physical, cultural, economic, and legal/ethical forces and resources of the individual/family/ community are applied in case management of clients across the life span in primary care settings.
+Course fee: \$455 (Fall 2020) \$465 (Fall 2021) Lab Fee: \$30